 The lesson objectives and learning outcomes for the supervisor version of the discriminatory and sexual harassment prevention training are as follows:

-This award winning discriminatory and sexual harassment training uses realistic workplace scenarios and interactive instructional design to sensitize supervisors to the issues surrounding workplace sexual and discriminatory harassment.
+This industry-leading discriminatory and sexual harassment training course uses realistic workplace scenarios and interactive instructional design to sensitize supervisors to the issues surrounding workplace sexual and discriminatory harassment.
 The course is designed to train supervisors to identify potential problems related to discriminatory harassment and reinforces the importance of following your organization's discriminatory harassment prevention policy.

 Employees are trained in the issues surrounding sexual and discriminatory harassment as they move through realistic scenarios and use interactive email, instant messages, memos, and documents to decide how the organization should proceed.